Petrol cars – should you sell?

 The main reasons are around convenience.
 A petrol car will usually be cheaper to buy than a diesel version.
 You’ll save money at the petrol pump, and it’s still easier to find somewhere to refuel than hunting for an electric car charging point.

 A diesel will be more efficient over longer journeys, letting you fill up less, but that only makes sense for those covering higher mileages every year.

 UK drivers tend to use their cars for shorter journeys.
 The average commute is around 10 miles from home to work.
 In fact, almost half of the typical car mileage each year will be made up of journeys between 5-25 miles.

 That’s not long enough to see much benefit from a more economical diesel car, and may cause your diesel particulate filter to clog up – leading to expensive repair bills.

-Petrol is also better for small cars, which make up the most popular models on UK roads.
-At the end of 2018, the top five cars on UK roads were the Ford Fiesta (1.5 million), Ford Focus (1.3 million), Vauxhall Corsa (1.1 million) Volkswagen Golf (1.0 million), and Vauxhall Astra (0.9 million).
+Petrol is also better for small cars, which make up the most popular models on UK roads – such as Ford Fiesta, Ford Focus, Vauxhall Corsa, Volkswagen Golf, and Vauxhall Astra.

 If you’re looking for a performance sports car, then the responsiveness of a petrol engine can definitely be a more enjoyable choice.